Naseer Aruri: Career

-Aruri was a consistent critic of the decades long U.S. dominated “peace process” that he has argued was never intended to reach a just peace, but rather designed to serve Israeli and American interests in the region.
 He was a harsh critic of the Oslo Peace Accords in what he suggested, at the time, amounted to a surrendering of the internationally recognized rights of the Palestinian people.
 He has been especially vocal in his criticism of the PLO, and later the Palestine Authority (PA), for its complicity in a process that he has described as providing the framework and cover for further Israeli colonization of Palestinian land.

 Personal life

 Aruri and his wife Joyce (Thomas) married in 1961.
 They have four children and thirteen grandchildren.
 Aruri died of complications from Parkinson's disease on 10 February 2015, aged 81.